 6.Why Are Gold and Silver Traditionally the Most Common Metal for Wedding Rings?

 It is thought that a gold or silver wedding ring displays complete trust and faith of a loved one through gifting your partner with something valuable.
 In the past, this led to the giving of a key shaped ring to the bride when they arrived at their new/current marital abode.

-The breaking of a wedding ring is believed to foreshadow the end of marriage through the loss of a husband.
+A commonly broken wedding ring meaning believed by many is the end of marriage through the loss of a husband.
 If it happens to fall off or break, it is believed that the husband must be the one to place it back on your finger.

 Those were just a few of the many wedding ring myths and superstitions which have been gracing marriages for many years.
 Some may be completely out of the ordinary and outrageous, but one thing is for certain: wearing a wedding ring symbolises true love for one another.

 If you’re already married and looking to reignite love and appreciation for your partner our range of eternity rings are the perfect way to symbolise that love that lasts a lifetime.

 If you are looking to purchase a wedding ring, why not browse our range of unique and bespoke rings to help make your day even more special.
 If you have any questions simply get in touch with us today or book a free consultation at one of our stores in Birmingham, Glasgow, London and Manchester.

 Want to know some more ring orientated stories and myths?
 Find out Why We Wear Engagement Rings.